pukpukpuk/WaystoneMason/README.md

 - and the current contour — the one matching the obstacle’s current shape or position.

 If only the previous contour falls within the scan radius, the scanner assumes the obstacle has either disappeared or moved,
-and removes it from the navmesh.

-If the current contour is within range, the scanner adds it to the navmesh and also removes the outdated one.
+and removes it from the NavMesh.
+If the current contour is within range, the scanner adds it to the NavMesh and also removes the outdated one.

+To create a custom scanner, you need to inherit from the `ObstaclesScannerBase` class and implement three methods:
+1. `GetSeenObstacles()` – a method for retrieving the obstacles visible at the time of the call.
+2. `IsVisible()` – a method for checking whether contours are visible.
+3. `GetChunkPregenerationRect()` – a method for obtaining a rectangle that covers the entire visible area of the scanner.

 ## Manual Control

-If the built-in components are not enough, and you need finer control over navmesh content,
+If the built-in components are not enough, and you need finer control over NavMesh content,
 drop down to the core library level.

-To create a navmesh, you only need to specify the agent collider radius.
+To create a NavMesh, you only need to specify the agent collider radius.
 Note that **the radius cannot be changed after the object is created**.
-In addition to the radius, you can optionally specify a matrix for converting screen coordinates to world coordinates.
+In addition to the radius, you can optionally specify a transformation matrix for converting screen coordinates to world coordinates.
 Currently, only distance calculations depend on this.
 ```cs
 var agentRadius = 0.25f;